iwininc/libvmod-querystring/README.rst

 A query-string is just a character string starting after a question mark in a URL.
-But in a web context, it is usually a structured key/values store encoded with the MIME type ``application/x-www-form-urlencoded``.
+But in a web context, it is usually a structured key/values store encoded with the ``application/x-www-form-urlencoded`` media type.
 This module deals with this kind of query-strings.

 Examples